alixtc/pelage/README.md

 Here are the main keys points:

-- Each `furcoat` check returns the original `polars` DataFrame if the data is valid.
+- Each `pelage` check returns the original `polars` DataFrame if the data is valid.
 It allows you continue your analysis by chaining additional transformations.

-- `furcoat` raises an meaningful error message each time the data does not meet your expectations.
+- `pelage` raises an meaningful error message each time the data does not meet your expectations.

 # Installation